-As of December 31, 2022, our Board of Directors consists of nine directors, six of whom are independent based on SEC and New York Stock Exchange (the "NYSE") rules for director independence.
+As of December 31, 2023, our Board of Directors consisted of nine directors, six of whom are independent based on SEC and New York Stock Exchange (the "NYSE") rules for director independence.
+Mr. Jon Snow is not standing for re-election as a director at the Annual Meeting.
+On March 22, 2024, the Board appointed F. Blair Wimbush to the Board, temporarily increasing the size of the Board to ten directors.
+In connection with the appointment of Mr. Wimbush to the Board on March 22, 2024, the Board approved an automatic reduction of the size of the Board to nine directors upon Mr. Snow's retirement from the Board, which will be effective at the Annual Meeting.
 The Board is supported by a lead independent director.
-The Board has three committees: Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, each consisting solely of independent directors.
+The Board has three standing committees: Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, each consisting solely of independent directors.